-In Asia, coffee had some caffeine competition in the form of tea.
-There’s no record of when tea was first used and domesticated is lost to history, but legend says Chinese Emperor Shen Nong was boiling water in his garden when a tea leaf fell into the pot.
-He tried it and enjoyed its flavor and soon felt refreshed and invigorated.
+In Asia, caffeine consumption commonly comes in the form of tea.
+There’s no record of when tea was first used and domesticated, but legend has it that Chinese Emperor Shen Nong was boiling water in his garden when a tea leaf fell into the pot.
+He tried it and enjoyed its flavor, soon feeling refreshed and invigorated.
 He also discovered tea’s medicinal properties after this astonishing discovery.

 “Towards the end of his meditation efforts he fell asleep.
 Upon awaking he was so distraught that he cut off his eyelids.
-A tea plant sprung up from where his bloody eyelids hit the ground to sanctify his sacrifice.,” says MightyLeaf.com.
+A tea plant sprung up from where his bloody eyelids hit the ground to sanctify his sacrifice.”

 Here again, historians think people first chewed tea leaves rather than boiling them to make the iconic drink.